Gelatin - The B-Thing (Limited Edition Hardcover Book)

 - 1st Edition (2001)

 *PLEASE NOTE: This is not a brand new item.
 Like New condition: Immaculate condition and carefully stored.
-No dings or nicks to outer hardcover, no marks to pages.
-See photos - this is the actual item you will receive, and a small selection of pages are shown.
+No dings or nicks to outer hardcover.
 Must ship signature required.
 No returns.
 Ships safely packaged in under 2 business days.

 The B-Thing uncovers the truth behind the rumours of Gelatin's construction of an improvised balcony on the 91st floor of the World Trade Centre in New York in 2000.
 Through preparatory notes written by the boys, diagrams and colour photographs, we are finally able to glimpse the pink sunrise over New York from Gelatin's eyes.